larskotthoff/notmuch-sync/README.md

 - 4 bytes unsigned int length of JSON-encoded changes
 - JSON-encoded changes
 - 4 bytes unsigned int number of files requested
+- for each of the files requested from the other side:
     - 4 bytes unsigned int length of file name
     - file name
-- for each of the requested files:
+- for each of the files requested by the other side:
     - 4 bytes unsigned int length of requested file
     - requested file